orlikoski/Skadi/Docker/README.md

 # Docker Build Steps

 ## Setup the Host
 Install Ubuntu 16.04 on the host machine.
-This can be a VM, Cloud instance, or bare iron machine.
+This can be a VM, Cloud, or bare iron endpoint.

+### Machine Specifications
+The following are the minimum / recommended configurations to run Skadi
+ * CPU Cores:  4 / 8
+ * RAM: 8 GB / 16 BB
+ * Disk: 50 GB / 200 GB

 ## Install all the Components
 ```